TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 with a number of parameters, and each service can easily be overridden by another one with improved features or more specific capabilities, for example.
-This can be achieved without having to change the original code of TYPO3 CMS or of an extension.
+This can be achieved without having to change the original code of TYPO3 or of an extension.

 Services are simply PHP classes packaged inside an extension.
-The usual way to instantiate a class in TYPO3 CMS is:
+The usual way to instantiate a class in TYPO3 is:

 .. code-block:: php
    :caption: EXT:some_extension/Classes/SomeClass.php